warteamx/HackerSkull/Lindy/systems-thinking.md

 ## Business Systems

-In systems theory, a standard small organization can be categorized and understood as a complex system with various interrelated components.
+In systems theory, a standard   organization can be categorized and understood as a complex system with various interrelated components.
 Here's how such an organization might be broken down:

 1. **Structural Elements (Subsystems):**
-   - **Leadership/Management:** The guiding force of the organization, often including a CEO or owner, and possibly a small team of managers or supervisors.
+   - **Leadership/Management:** The guiding force of the organization, often including a CEO or owner, and possibly a   team of managers or supervisors.
    - **Sales and Marketing:** Responsible for market analysis, customer engagement, product promotion, and sales.
    - **Operations/Production:** Focuses on the delivery of services or production of goods.
    - **Finance and Accounting:** Manages the organization's financial transactions, budgeting, and financial planning.